 Original Correction Jackson (2005) studied weather patterns in the Gulf of Mexico, Panthey (2006) followed up on his work with new insights.
 After graduating from high school I transitioned immediately to college.
 In addition, I have successfully provided support services to an extremely high volume banking center team within the El Paso, Texas region, and two major service-industry companies; as well as managing other skills parallel to those of my assigned positions.
-Thank you for banking with Capital One, we look forward to serving all your banking needs.

-Created extensive VBA macros and specialized Microsoft Excel spreadsheets, including one, still used today, which integrates reporting from Aspect and Mitel, switches; this particular macro comprises twenty pages.
+ARS Thank you for banking with the Capital One, we look forward to serving all your banking needs.
+CELEBRATION • 1914-2014 ITY OF TEXAS AT EL PASO Created extensive VBA macros and specialized Microsoft Excel spreadsheets, including one, still used today, which integrates reporting from Aspect and Mitel, switches; this particular macro comprises twenty pages.
 We understand your feeling of deception however please know that was never our intention.